mramshaw/Scala-Linters/README.md

 #### Usage

 You will need a configuration file.
-The easiest way to get one is to use the `scalastyleGenerateConfig` command:
+The easiest way to get one is to use the `scalastyleGenerateConfig` command (at the command line, NOT inside `sbt`):

     $ sbt scalastyleGenerateConfig

-This will create a scalastyle-config.xml in the current directory, with the default settings.
+This will create a `scalastyle-config.xml` in the current directory, with the default settings.

-Then, you can check your code with the scalastyle command (at the command line, NOT inside `sbt`):
+Then you can check your code with the `scalastyle` command (at the command line, NOT inside `sbt`):

     $ sbt scalastyle

 This produces a list of errors on the console, as well as an XML result file `target/scalastyle-result.xml` (CheckStyle compatible format).

+Some of the warnings may not serve a purpose in a development environment, in which case they can easily be set to `false`.

 ## wartremover